Counting the ideals of given codimension of the algebra of Laurent polynomials in two variables: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Olivier Benoist, Fran\c cois Bergeron, Mark Haiman and Emma\-nuel Letellier for useful discussions, and to Pierre Baumann for suggesting the proof of Lemma\,\ref{lem-counting3}.
-We also thank Michael Somos for various comments and for the idea on which Appendix\,\ref{sec-Somos} is based.
+We are grateful to Olivier Benoist, Fran\c cois Bergeron, Mark Haiman, Emma\-nuel Letellier and Luca Migliorini for useful discussions, and to Pierre Baumann for suggesting the proof of Lemma\,\ref{lem-counting3}.

 The second-named author is grateful to the Universit\'e de Strasbourg for the invited professorship which allowed him to spend the month of June~2014 at IRMA; he was also supported by NSERC (Canada).